alessiodacapito/quick_tomo/README.md

 Fill out all of your parameters for all the steps of preprocessig in scipion and let it rip !!

 Get your favourite version of Aretomo (v1 tested here, I have no idea of how the newer version work), here we use AreTomo_1.3.4_Cuda118_Feb22_2023 but feel free to use the one that suits your system the best.
 This script is dumb so it is made to look for the Aretomo executable on your home/quick_tomo.
-If youare running another type of installaiton please modify the script accoringly
+If youare running another type of installaiton please modify the script accordingly

 Use quick_tomo.sh to lunch the reconstruction with these tested and running parameters.
 We don't use Aretomo inside scipion because when I tested it (updated on 6th August 2025) it was not working well on my system.